tiddoloos/Scaling-RGCN-training/README.md

 ##### Multiple Summary Graphs
 The following command runs the experiment where pre-training on the summary graphs, present in the `.graphs/AIFB/attr` folder, occurres.
 After training on graph summaries, the embeddings and R-GCN weights get transferred to a new model.
-Then, full, origianl graph training occurres for entity type prediction.
+Then, full origianl graph training occurres for entity type prediction.
-The program will automatically save results in the `./results` fodler.
+The program will automatically save results in the `./results` folder.
 Also, the results are plotted automatically.
 ```
 python main.py -dataset AIFB -sum attr -i 5 -exp attention
 ```
 ##### Single Summary Graph
-to run the single summary graph expriment, copy the desired graph summary to the `./graphs/AIFB/one/sum`.
+To run the single summary graph expriment, copy the desired graph summary to the `./graphs/AIFB/one/sum`.
 Copy its complementing map graph to `./graphs/AIFB/one/map`.
 ```
 python main.py -dataset AIFB -sum one -i 5 -exp attention
 ```
-##### Entity Embedding and R-GCN Weights Transfer
+##### Embedding and R-GCN Weights Transfer
-It can be decided to transfer either the entity embeddings or the R-GCN weights from summary graph trainin with the folling commands:
+It can be decided to transfer either the entity embeddings or the R-GCN weights from summary graph training with the following commands:
 ```
 python main.py -sum attr -i 5 -exp attention -w_trans False -e_trans True
 python main.py -sum attr -i 5 -exp attention -e_trans False -w_trans True